Parthiv Patel: Other franchise cricket

 In 2022, Gujarat Giants selected him in the Legends League Cricket and gave him the captaincy in the 2023 Legends League Cricket season.

 International career

 Parthiv debuted in the year 2002 against England at Trent Bridge at 17 years and 153 days to become Test Cricket's youngest wicketkeeper.
 He had replaced the injured Ajay Ratra and eclipsed the record previously held by Pakistan's Hanif Mohammed (17 years and 300 days).
-He played out an hour in the match while batting and hence saved India from defeat.
+In the second innings, Patel resisted for 82 minutes and remained unbeaten on 19.
+Alongside Zaheer Khan, who was also unbeaten on 14, he helped India reach 424 for eight declared.
+With 10 overs remaining in the day, the teams agreed to a draw.
 However, with the emergence of Dhoni and poor wicketkeeping, he was sidelined for a few matches in 2004.

 On 23 November 2016, Parthiv Patel was called up as a replacement for the regular wicket-keeper Wriddhiman Saha who had a thigh strain, for the third Test (at Mohali) of the India-England home series.
 He played his first Test in eight years, having missed 83 Test matches between appearances.